yunfan/punyforth/README.md

  \ Same as: 1 2 4 >r + r>
 ```

- keep ( x quot -- x ) calls a quotation with an item on the stack, restoring that item after the quotation returns
+##### keep ( x quot -- x )

+Calls a quotation with an item on the stack, restoring that item after the quotation returns.

 ```forth
  \  For example:
     1 2 4 { + } keep